Suze Orman and Dave Ramsey: Let’s debate!

 I am interested in this concept on behalf of my adult grand-children, all of whom live in Great Britain.
 Would this translate?

 If you are the owner of the policies, I believe it would work.
-You should discuss the specifics with a Bank On Yourself Authorized Advisor by requesting a free Analysis here.
+You should discuss the specifics with a Bank On Yourself Professional by requesting a free Analysis here.

 The only question I have is with regards the tax benefits of investing in the dividend paying whole life insurance.
 The results are always comparing the IRA after paying taxes when withdrawn and the insurance policy withdrawn without paying taxes.